fogfish/swirl/README.md

 The template uses dot-bind notation to declare data mapping (e.g. `a.b.c`).
 The renderer engine uses this notation to iterate data structure along the path to specified value.

 The library provides `swirl:f()` api.
 It take template as input and returns partial application.
 The partial application takes two parameters using curring: scope and data structure.
-The scope is used to prefix each mapping declared in template.
+The scope is used to prefix each mapping declared in template (expand the binding path with prefix).
 The data structure is nested map key-value pairs.
 There is an utility function `swirl:apply()` that does curring-and-apply automatically for any given template...

 ```erlang
 Fun0 = swirl:f("I am {name}!").  %% define template